Amphrevile History, Family Crest & Coats of Arms

 Outstanding amongst the family at this time was Gilbert de Umfraville (d.1245), a 13th-century nobleman; and his son, Gilbert de Umfraville, Earl of Angus (r.
 1246-1308), the first of...

 Another 28 words (2 lines of text) are included under the topic Early Amphrevile Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Amphrevile family to the New World and Oceana
+Migration of the Amphrevile family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Amphrevile arrived in North America very early: Robert Umfravill who landed in America in 1760.

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)